jamescherti/outline-yaml.el/README.md

 # outline-yaml.el - Emacs package: Outline and Code folding for YAML files

 _Recommendation:_ I recommend you to try a similar package from the same author: [outline-indent.el](https://github.com/jamescherti/outline-indent.el), which offers generic support for various indent-based text files such as YAML, Python, and others.
-It also offers a few interesting features such as moving indented subtrees up/down, customizing the ellipsis, and inserting a heading that creates a new line with the same indentation level/depth as the current line.)
+It also offers a few interesting features such as moving indented subtrees up/down, customizing the ellipsis, and inserting a heading that creates a new line with the same indentation level/depth as the current line, etc.)

 ## Introduction